Remote MCP Servers

 OAuth 2.0

 Leave the Token field empty.
 When you click Connect, Synapse opens a browser window for the OAuth flow.
 After you authorise, the browser closes automatically and the server connects.
+The status pill on the card flips from oauth_pending to connected.

 OAuth tokens are cached in DATA_DIR/google-credentials/ and refreshed automatically.